Mexican tax plan weakened further, on cusp of final approval

-MEXICO CITY Mexico's Senate on Thursday made new cuts to a tax reform plan that President Enrique Pena Nieto proposed to increase the nation's anaemic tax take, sending the bill back to the lower house of Congress for final approval.
+MEXICO CITY Oct 31 Mexico's Senate on Thursday made new cuts to a tax reform plan that President Enrique Pena Nieto proposed to increase the nation's anemic tax take, sending the bill back to the lower house of Congress for final approval.

 After conservative opponents walked out of the Senate, refusing to support the legislation, ruling party leaders struck a deal with leftist lawmakers on changes to income tax rates that would lower the bill's projected tax take.